imdhemy/redis-berry/README.md

 ## TODO

  - [X] Open dev tools only on development.
- - [ ] Run nodeJS server on startup to run as a backend server.
+ - [X] Run nodeJS server on startup to run as a backend server.
  - [X] Support a persistent Data Base.
+ - [ ] Enhance application structure.
  - [ ] Enhance the README file.